CHASING TIME: Life Lessons The WWII Generation Taught A Millennial In Her Quest To Catch Them In Their Last Living Years BEFORE IT WAS TOO LATE

 Holocaust survivors, liberators of concentration camps, POWs, Italian refugees fleeing the Adriatic coast after the war, U.S. veterans from the Navy, Army, and Air force, people who experienced the war in different countries and various places, and a myriad of diverse elderly people shared their stories from back in the day with me.
 I hope that as you read these stories, you too will get to go back in time as you lose yourself in these awe-inspiring stories.

-I spent over nine years CHASING TIME and what a ride it was.
+I spent over ten years CHASING TIME … and … what a ride it was.